 With permission of the Graduate Programs Office, and in consultation with the Online MBA program director, students may pursue a concentration in any of the other graduate concentration areas available at the Zarb School of Business, after successful completion of 18 credits with a minimum GPA of 3.0.
 These concentrations are in Accounting, Business Analytics, Finance, Information Systems, International Business, Management, Marketing, Quality Management, Real Estate, Sports and Entertainment Management, and Taxation.
 In such cases, online MBA students will have to take the concentration courses on campus.

 Given that all functional areas in an organization work together to ensure success of the organization, this requirement is designed to help students integrate knowledge of various functional areas in order to solve complex problems.
 The capstone course is an integrative course covering all functional areas of organizations.

 Two Residencies (no credit) and a Global Practicum on Strategy

-Two residencies based in the New York area and a Global Practicum on Strategy are an integral part of the online M.B.A. program.
+Two residencies based in the New York area and a Global Practicum on Strategy are an integral part of the online MBA program.
 As part of the first residency, students will take sessions in library resources, teamwork and oral communication skills.
-Working knowledge of computers (hardware and software applications) is required.
-Applicants without prior course work or training must take a proficiency test or complete the online IT workshop.
-Depending on previous academic preparation, students may be required to take workshops on Calculus for Business Applications and Statistics for Business Applications .
-A portion of these workshops will be covered in the first residency while the remainder have to be completed online.
+In addition, orientation sessions will introduce students to the program.
+Applicants without prior course work or knowledge in spreadsheet skills must take a proficiency test or complete a self-paced, online workshop on Spreadsheet Skills.
+Depending on previous academic preparation, students may be required to take an online workshop Statistics for Business Applications .
+These workshops have to be completed prior to the start of the program.
 As part of the second residency, students will take sessions related to the capstone course.
 Attendance at these residencies and the Global Practicum on Strategy are mandatory for students in the program.